 The truth is that vast quantities of fresh produce are left in the field to rot.
 It then becomes livestock feed or gets hauled directly to the landfill because of (get ready) cosmetic standards.

-Just imagine how the retail cost of produce might plummet if all that is produced—even the still-nutritious but ugly produce—were available for sale.
+Just imagine how the retail cost of produce might plummet if all that is grown—even the still-nutritious but ugly produce—were available for sale.
 More on that in a bit.

 I don’t know that there’s anything we can do individually about this matter of retail waste, but I know we can stop the carnage in our homes.

 The way to do this is to have a good, realistic plan for the produce you bring into your house.
-Make certain you will consume it before it goes bad—regardless of the great sale price or how beautiful it looks in the store.
+Make certain you will consume it before it goes bad—regardless of the great sale price or how beautiful it looks in the store or farmer’s market.
 Simply buying too much is the number one reason that household produce lands in the garbage.

 I plead guilty on this one.
 I just don’t think about it if I can’t see a mess.
 The truth is that anytime something spoils in the refrigerator, it leaves behind mold we can’t see.
 As a result, this mold attacks the new fresh stuff you put in there.
 Disinfecting the inside surfaces of your refrigerator on a regular schedule will make everything last a little longer and smell a lot better.